Kolozsvár Ghetto: Life in the Ghetto

 The Jews were concentrated in the Iris brickyard, in the northern part of the city.
 This area consisted mostly of shacks used for drying bricks and tiles.
 The ghetto had practically no facilities for the approximately eighteen thousand Jews who were assembled there from Kolozsvár and the surrounding Kolozs County.
 The concentration of the Jews has been carried out by the local administrative and police authorities with the cooperation of Nazi SS (Schutzstaffel) advisers, including SS-Captain (SS-Hauptsturmfuhrer) Dieter Wisliceny.
 The ghetto was under the command of László Urbán, the local police chief of Cluj.
 The ghetto's internal administration was entrusted to a Jewish Council (Judenrat).
-Members of this council included Fischer (as head), Rabbi Akiba Glasner, Rabbi Mozes Weinberger, and Ernő Márton.
+Members of this council included József Fischer (as head), Rabbi Akiba Glasner, Rabbi Mozes Weinberger, and Ernő Márton.
 As in all other ghettos in Hungary, the local brickyard also had a "mint," a special building where the police tortured Jews into revealing where they had hidden their valuables.